 Most drywall is comprised of the same material, a layer of gypsum plaster sandwiched between two sheets of heavy paper.
-Gypsum is a naturally occurring soft mineral that can also be synthesized, so after drywall is torn out or discarded, the gypsum can be processed for use as an agricultural soil amendment in some parts of the country.
+Gypsum is a naturally occurring soft mineral that can also be synthesized, so after drywall is torn out or discarded, the gypsum can be processed for use as an agricultural soil amendment.

-But there are a variety of differences in drywall types and knowing the difference between them can help make sure any project involving drywall installation or repair achieves the most effective result to suit your needs.
+But there are a variety of differences in the types of drywall, and knowing the difference between them can ensure any project involving drywall installation or repair achieves the most effective result to suit your needs.

 When drywall is applied to ceilings, ½- to 5/8- inch sheets are recommended to reduce any potential sagging that may occur over time.

-When moisture is present on a routine basis, such as in bathroom, kitchen or in especially humid climates, special drywall products are sometimes needed to prevent decay from moisture penetration or mold growth.
+When moisture is present, such as in bathrooms, kitchens or homes in especially humid climates, special drywall products are sometimes needed to prevent decay from moisture penetration or mold growth.

 No matter the type, installing new drywall or repairing large sections of it is a project best left to a professional.
 While the product is easily affordable, relatively simple and sturdy once installed, drywall breaks easily if not handled properly and can significantly detract from the appearance of a home if not cut, installed and finished correctly.